 In addition, a flow dispersal trench will be installed within the wetland buffer to infiltrate clean stormwater.
 The trench will be installed in the central portion of the site immediately west of the access road (Appendix A).
 The trench will involve temporary grading and excavation impacts, and may require the removal of existing vegetation.
-The trench will be approximately 50 feet long by three feet wide, and approximately two feet deep, covering approximately 150 square feet (Table 3).
+The trench will be approximately 55 feet long by six feet wide, and approximately 3.5 feet deep, covering approximately 330 square feet (Table 3).
 Once the trench and all components are installed, the surrounding surface soils will be stabilized and replanted with native vegetation.
+The trench at its closest point will be approximately 12 feet from the wetland boundary.